 - Financial need will be considered for applicants who have submitted a current Free Application for Federal Student Aid (FAFSA) to the University of Pittsburgh

-Applicant packets should be submitted to the student's department or school, which will select applications to forward to REES by the deadline.
-Packets should contain an original and 3 copies of all of the following materials.
-Only complete application packets will be accepted.
+Applications should be submitted to the student's department or school, which will select applications to forward to REEES by the deadline.
+Applications should contain all of the following materials.
+Only complete applications will be accepted.

 - Completed FLAS graduate application